-While earnings season started this past Monday with Alcoa's (AA) report, it doesn't really begin in earnest until next week when we start to see a number of big blue-chips reporting on a daily basis.
+While earnings season started this past Monday with Alcoa's (NYSE:AA) report, it doesn't really begin in earnest until next week when we start to see a number of big blue-chips reporting on a daily basis.
 Below we have pulled from our calendar some of the largest companies that are scheduled to report next week.
 For each stock, we highlight its historical earnings and revenue beat rate as well as its average price move on the day of its past reports.